lyon-fnal/devenv/README.md

 1. Run a Linux virtual machine with [Virtual Box](https://www.virtualbox.org) and [vagrant](https://www.vagrantup.com).
 A Virtual Box Linux VM is a heavyweight virtualization solution that is complicated to set up and maintain. `vagrant` makes configuration and management easier though not simple.
 Virtual Box VMs are also difficult to distribute.
 One advantage here is that Mac IDEs that support remote development do so with `ssh`, which is the preferred way to interact with a VM.
 1. Run a Linux Docker Container.
 [Docker](https://www.docker.com) containers are lightweight virtualization solutions, relatively easy to set up and configure and are portable to other systems that run Docker or [Singularity](https://sylabs.io).
 A disadvantage is that running `ssh` in the container is not the "docker way", therefore integration with remote development capable IDEs is more difficult, but not impossible.

-Another aspect it performance.
+Another aspect is performance.
 Many of the solutions have overhead that makes builds or development slow.
 The instructions here aim for the most performant system possible with docker.

 ## Installation

-These instructions will guide you into installing the containers and associated files.
+These instructions will guide you through installing the containers and associated files.

 ### Install and prepare Docker for Mac